dotnet/docs/docs/framework/reflection-and-codedom/dynamic-language-runtime-overview.md

  The DLR uses binders in call sites to communicate not only with the .NET Framework, but with other infrastructures and services, including Silverlight and COM.
 Binders encapsulate a language's semantics and specify how to perform operations in a call site by using expression trees.
 This enables dynamic and statically typed languages that use the DLR to share libraries and gain access to all the technologies that the DLR supports.

 ## DLR Documentation
- For more information about how to use the open source version of the DLR to add dynamic behavior to a language, or about how to enable the use of a dynamic language with the .NET Framework, see the documentation on the [CodePlex](http://go.microsoft.com/fwlink/?LinkId=141028) Web site.
+ For more information about how to use the open source version of the DLR to add dynamic behavior to a language, or about how to enable the use of a dynamic language with the .NET Framework, see the documentation on the [IronLanguages/dlr](https://github.com/IronLanguages/dlr/tree/master/Docs) repo on GitHub.

 ## See Also
  <xref:System.Dynamic.ExpandoObject>